Skip to main content

 Real-World Example

-Without the gate (readingworker-service.ts):
+Without the gate (reading worker-service.ts):

 Specificity Ranking

 Not all observations about a file are equally relevant.
-The gate scores each observation by how specifically it relates to the target file:| Signal | Score Bonus |
+The gate scores each observation by how specifically it relates to the target file: Higher-scoring observations appear first in the timeline.
+An observation where the file was the primary modification target ranks above one where the file was incidentally read alongside 20 others.

 Configuration